-Scrubbing Your House Of Bacteria Could Clear The Way for Fungus
+Scrubbing Your House Of Bacteria Could Clear The Way For Fungus

 Many antibacterial cleaning solutions and sanitizers specifically target bacteria, which could clear space for other kinds of microbes to flourish.
 Fungi also have thick cell walls, which may make them harder to kill.
 And urban homes are designed to isolate people from the outside; they block out light and trap CO2, which could be creating hospitable environments for fungus to grow, McCall says.

 The researchers studied bacteria, fungi and microscopic life, including small parasites.
-These microbes live with humans — on and in our bodies, and in our homes and work spaces.
+These microbes live with humans — on and in our bodies, and in our homes and workspaces.
 While some cause problems for people, others, like the yeasts and molds that help make beer and cheese, are helpful.

 To compare the diversity of microbes, they sampled from four locations in increasingly urban settings: from thatched huts in a rainforest community, to city apartments in the Amazonas state capital of Manaus.
-The researchers swabbed surfaces such as walls, floors and countertops in homes, and took skin swabs from pets and people.
+The researchers swabbed surfaces such as walls, floors and countertops in homes, and they took skin swabs from pets and people.

-In addition to microbes, the researchers also tested for chemicals, and found many more synthetic chemicals in city apartments, which can come from building materials, cleaning products, medications and personal care products such as shampoo and deodorant.
+In addition to microbes, the researchers also tested for chemicals and found many more synthetic chemicals in city apartments, which can come from building materials, cleaning products, medications and personal care products such as shampoo and deodorant.

 "We create the built environment with so many artificial materials," says Maria Gloria Dominguez-Bello, a professor of microbiology and health at Rutgers University and a co-author on the study.
 "We are living enclosed in houses with decreased bacterial diversity from the environment, and increasing the diversity of chemicals that we observe."